albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# FatJAR and Docker image
+# FatJAR in a Docker image

-- The FatJAR is copied from our laptop into the Docker image using the `COPY` instruction, as shown next
+- The FatJAR is copied from our laptop into the Docker image using the `COPY` instruction:

   ```dockerfile
   COPY ./build/libs/*.jar application.jar